 In this paper, we propose to extend the conventional code infilling to a novel pre-training task specialized in code editing and present an effective pre-trained code editing model named {\sc CodeEditor}.
-Specifically, we first collect lots of code snippets from open-source communities (\eg GitHub\footnote{https://github.com/}).
-These code snippets have been passed code reviews and can be viewed as the ground truth.
-We utilize a powerful \textit{generator} to rewrite these code snippets into natural but inferior versions.
-Then, we pre-train the \method to edit the auto-rewritten inferior code into the corresponding ground truth.
-Figure \ref{fig:motivation_ex} (b) shows an training example in our pre-training task.
-The auto-rewritten content is highlighted.
-In Figure \ref{fig:motivation_ex} (b), the generator rewrite a code snippet into a inferior version by modifying two tokens (\texttt{void} $\rightarrow$ \texttt{boolean} and \texttt{String[]} $\rightarrow$ \texttt{int}).
-Then, the pre-trained model is asked to edit the inferior code into the ground truth.
+Specifically, we first collect lots of programs from open-source communities (\eg GitHub\footnote{https://github.com/}).
+These programs have passed code reviews and can be viewed as the ground truth. \changeline{We utilize a powerful \textit{generator} to rewrite these programs into natural but inferior versions (aka mutated versions).
+Then, we pre-train the \method to edit the mutated code into the corresponding ground truth.
+Figure \ref{fig:motivation_ex} (b) shows a training example in our pre-training task.
+The rewritten content is highlighted.
+In Figure \ref{fig:motivation_ex} (b), the generator rewrites a program into a mutated version by modifying two tokens (\texttt{void} $\rightarrow$ \texttt{boolean} and \texttt{String[]} $\rightarrow$ \texttt{int}).
+Then, the pre-trained model is asked to edit the mutated code into the ground truth.}

 Compared to previous code infilling tasks, our pre-training task has two advantages: (1) \textbf{Our pre-training task improves the performance of code editing models.} The goal of code infilling tasks is to infill a given blank in the source code.
-Our pre-training task is harder and requires a high-level understanding ability to identify inferior parts and a solid generative ability to generate a better alternative.
+Our pre-training task is more challenging and requires a high-level understanding ability to locate inferior parts and a strong generative ability to generate a better alternative.
 Thus, our pre-training task can provide strong supervision signals and further improves the performance of code editing models.
-(2) \textbf{Our pre-training task strengthens the generalization ability of code editing models.} Code infilling tasks are to predict some discrete tokens based on a masked code snippet.
-While our pre-training task is closer to the real-world code editing task.
-They both aim to transform a previous code snippet into a new code snippet by automating specific code changes.
+(2) \textbf{Our pre-training task strengthens the generalization ability of code editing models.} Code infilling tasks are to predict some discrete tokens based on a masked program.
+Our pre-training task aims to transform a previous program into a new program by automating code changes and is closer to the real-world code editing task.
 Thus, our pre-training task endows the model with a practical code editing ability and strengthens the model's generalization ability in real-world code editing.